AdobeDocs/commerce-admin.en/help/getting-started/admin-message-inbox.md

 ---
 title: Admin Message Inbox
-description: Learn about the Admin message inbox, which provides important and useful messages from Adobe and from your Commerce system.
+description: "Learn about the Admin message inbox, which provides important and useful messages from Adobe and from your [!DNL Commerce] system."
 ---
 # Admin Message Inbox